zulip/zulip/docs/testing/mypy.md

 ## Installing mypy

 mypy is installed by default in the Zulip development environment.
-If you'd like to install just the version of `mypy` that we're using (useful if e.g. you want `mypy` installed on your laptop outside the Vagrant guest), you can do that with
-`pip install -r requirements/mypy.txt`.

 ## Running mypy on Zulip's code locally